Our Story

 Our approach

-Evidence-Culture Gap For over a decade Celebrate Ageing has been working to understand what it takes to bridge the gap between what we know (the evidence) about ageism and the (culture) change needed.
-We know this significant task requires a critical mass of people.
-We also know that working with Early Adopters is a powerful way to kick start change and that engaging the Majority to want to be part of change works best with art and narrative based approaches.
-These approaches draw people in and open their hearts and minds.
-These approaches enable us to build a national networks of champions for change - a critical component of sustainable culture change. |
+For over a decade Celebrate Ageing Ltd has been investigating what it takes to bridge the gap between what we know (The Evidence) about ageism and the (Culture) change needed.
+We know this enormous task requires a critical mass of people.
+We also know working with Early Adopters or champions is a powerful way to kick start change.
+We utilise art and narrative based approaches to open the hearts and minds of The Majority and work hard to ensure Marginalised older people are included - and that marginalisation is prevented.
+These approaches enable us to build a national networks of champions for change - a critical component of sustainable culture change.

-Empowering older people The Elder Leadership Academy is at the heart of Celebrate Ageing.
+The Elder Leadership Academy is at the heart of Celebrate Ageing.
 The Academy offers Fellowships to older people to co-lead projects combatting ageism and building respect for older people.
 We believe consultation, representation, co-design and co-production all have a place - but older people have the skills to co-lead and should be given every opportunity to do so.
 The outputs and outcomes achieved by the Fellows demonstrate the wisdom of this approach.
-We greatly value the opportunity to work in meaningful partnership with older people.
-Check out the Academy webpage to read more about the Fellowships here |
+We greatly value the opportunity to work in meaningful partnership with older people - particularly from marginalised groups.

 The work we do